StevCasTab/MyReactApp/README.md

 # MyReactApp
-This app was created as a passion project to learn and experiment with the potential of utilizing Typescript & React along with components from MUI.
+This app was created as a passion project to learn and experiment utilizing Typescript & React along with components from MUI.

 ## Light Theme
 ![image](https://github.com/user-attachments/assets/5ad119b9-0705-4fbc-9507-cb85c7d9ab9c)